zhongyuan1995/ImmersiveRigging/README.md

         build_bone
         adjest bone local frames, two ways.
     tobetested:
+        take use of the ori of the controllers gelb box
+        draw target position
     todo:
         load and test the skel. with dofs (additional)adjest dofs in vr (details designed in private repository)